 -The well-known tire pressure monitoring sensor batteries will die after 5 or 6 years, so in this case you either check the tire pressure the old fashioned way or you can buy cheaper aftermarket sensors

--Pay attention to the electronically operated trunk lid which can stop working.
+–Pay attention to the electronically operated trunk lid which can stop working.
 Mostly just because of the damaged wiring harness in the plastic sleeve.
-The plastic tube will eventually separate, exposing the wires, and the wires can break.
-If you are very unlucky then you won’t be able to open the trunk in any kind of civilized way.
-To minimize the issue with this you should occasionally put some dry lubricant on this plastic sleeve since over time there will be more friction between the sleeve and the plastic housing it slides into.
+The plastic tube will eventually separate, exposing the wires → and the wires can break.
+In this case if you are very unlucky then you won’t be able to open the trunk in any kind of civilized way.
+To minimize the issue with this you should occasionally put some dry lubricant on this plastic sleeve since over time there will be more friction between the sleeve and the plastic housing it slides into!

--And the lastly, check the windshield wipers if the work properly, since mainly on cars made to 2007 they can seize up because of the corrosion on the wiper mechanism.
-This issue usually affects only cars which are used on salty winter roads so if you are using the car during winter then you should preventively disassemble and check this mechanism.
+-And the lastly, check the windshield wipers if they work properly, since mainly on cars made to 2007 they can seize up because of the corrosion on the wiper mechanism.
+This issue usually affects only cars which are used on winter salty roads, so if you are using the car during winter then you should preventively disassemble and check this mechanism.
 And by the way, there are 2 separate and independent motors for the windshield wipers, so it is possible that if one of the wiper motor fails then the other will continue to operate.

 –This Phaeton is standardly equipped with the adaptive air suspension which is great and comfortable.
 But if the car lowers overnight then your air struts are leaking and you should replace them as soon as possible.